Best Windbreaker Jackets of 2023

 Fit

-Just like any other piece of clothing, fit is the most important part, and it’s subjective from person to person.
-The one thing to note is that almost all wind jackets are made from nylon or polyester that doesn’t stretch, so getting the fit right may be a little more challenging than normal.
+Like any other piece of clothing, fit is the most important part, and it’s subjective from person to person.
+The one thing to note is that almost all windbreaker jackets are made from nylon or polyester that doesn’t stretch, so getting the fit right may be a little more challenging than normal.

 Do you want something that fits a bit tighter, or to size up for a little more room to move or to put the jacket on over a running vest?
-The best jacket for running will, at minimum, cover your wrists well and stay below your waistline when you raise your arms.
-Some people prefer that their wind jacket actually covers their backside and opt for a longer product, but that is a personal preference.
+The best windbreaker for running will, at minimum, cover your wrists well and stay below your waistline when you raise your arms.
+Some are longer at the back, like the Montbell Wind Blast Hooded Jacket.
+Some people prefer that their windbreaker jacket actually covers their backside and opt for a longer product, but that is a personal preference.

-The jacket should also have enough room in the shoulders when you bend over and raise your arms, say, when you raise your arms to scramble a scree field or bend down to tie your shoe.
-A potential downside of sizing up a wind jacket specifically is to consider is that the more extra material there is, the more there is to blow and flap in the wind.
-That won’t really change the protection factor, but it does make noise and can be bothersome.
+The jacket should also have enough room in the shoulders when you bend over and raise your arms, say when you raise your arms to scramble a scree field or bend down to tie your shoe.
+A potential downside of sizing up a windbreaker jacket specifically is to consider that the more extra material there is, the more there is to blow and flap in the wind.
+That won’t change the protection factor, but it does make noise and can be bothersome.

-Black Diamond Distance Windshell - high desert running
+Best Windbreaker Jackets - Black Diamond Distance Windshell high desert running

-The Black Diamond Distance Windshell is very light, but very protective.
-Photo: Eszter Horanyi
+The Black Diamond Distance Wind Shell is very lightweight and also very protective.
+Photo: iRunFar/Eszter Horanyi

 Protection

-Protection from the elements — namely, wind and the cold air it brings with it — is the very reason you are buying a jacket.
+Protection from the elements — namely, wind and the cold air it brings — is why you are searching for the best windbreaker.

-Keep in mind as you shop that wind jackets are not waterproof or meant to serve as rain jackets.
-However, most wind jackets are made of nylon or polyester, which naturally repel a little water.
-And several of the wind jackets in this guide have a water-resistant coating.
-Your wind jacket should ward off a bit of rain or snow, but should never be used as a rain jacket.
+Keep in mind as you shop that windbreaker jackets are not waterproof or meant to serve as rain jackets.
+However, most windbreaker jackets are made of nylon or polyester, which naturally repel a little water.
+And several windbreaker jackets in this guide have a water-resistant coating, like the Black Diamond Distance Wind Shell.
+Your windbreaker jacket should ward off some rain or snow but should never be used as a rain jacket.

-Nylon or polyester wind jackets, even when the material is thin, are all quite good at offering wind protection.
+Nylon or polyester windbreaker jackets, even when the material is thin, are all quite good at offering wind protection.
 However, with this kind of fabric, generally thicker means at least a little warmer.
-That said, the wind jackets in this guide with the thinnest material are still plenty protective!
+That said, the windbreaker jackets in this guide with the thinnest material are still protective!

-Various features add weight, but also add protection.
+Various features add weight but also add protection.
 The lightest and least protective jacket would be one with no hood, loose cuffs, and a non-adjustable waistline — a minimalist jacket.
-However, if you want improved protection, look for a jacket that has an adjustable hood, fitted cuffs, a waist cinch, and maybe thumb holes.
+However, if you want improved protection, look for a jacket with an adjustable hood, fitted cuffs, a waist cinch, and maybe thumb holes.

 While a sleek-fitting jacket can feel good and be lighter, buying a jacket that is a bit bigger than you normally would means you can wear it over a running pack to protect all of your gear, not just your body.